quiltdata/nf-quilt/README.md

     make compile
     ```

-3. Run Nextflow with the plugin, using `./launch.sh` as a drop-in replacement for the `nextflow` command, and adding the option `-plugins nf-quilt3` to load the plugin:
+3. Run Nextflow with the plugin, using `./launch.sh` as a drop-in replacement for the `nextflow` command, and adding the option `-plugins nf-quilt` to load the plugin:
     ```bash
-    ./launch.sh run nextflow-io/hello -plugins nf-quilt3
+    ./launch.sh run nextflow-io/hello -plugins nf-quilt
     ```

 ## Package, upload and publish

-The project should be hosted in a GitHub repository whose name should match the name of the plugin, that is the name of the directory in the `plugins` folder (e.g. `nf-quilt3`).
+The project should be hosted in a GitHub repository whose name should match the name of the plugin, that is the name of the directory in the `plugins` folder (e.g. `nf-quilt`).

 Follow these steps to package, upload and publish the plugin: